stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 We assume that this will apply to all OBJ models, it can always be made an optional feature if that assumption turns out to be incorrect.

-The model now looks to be textured correctly, in particular the signs on the front of the chalet are the right way round (so we are not rendering the model inside-out for example).
+The model now looks to be textured correctly, in particular the signs on the front of the chalet are the right way round (so the model is not being rendered inside-out for example).

 ---